mahesh-solanke/devtrack-sdk/docs/fastapi_integration.md

 # FastAPI Integration Guide

-This guide shows you how to integrate DevTrack SDK with your FastAPI application for comprehensive request tracking and analytics.
+This guide shows you how to integrate DevTrack SDK v0.3.0 with your FastAPI application for comprehensive request tracking and analytics using DuckDB for persistent storage.

 ## Quick Start